theforeman/theforeman.org/_posts/2020-09-29-foreman-community-newsletter-september-2020.md

 ## Subscription Manager for Debian and Ubuntu for Foreman users

 For a long time, community members who manage Debian systems have dropped by the Foreman Community Discourse and looked for consumable repositories with a packaged subscription manager for Debian and Ubuntu systems.
-This week, community member [@maximilian](https://community.theforeman.org/u/maximilian/summary) announced that ATIX have made consumable repositories with a packaged subscription manager for Debian 10 and Ubuntu 20.04 along with general usage instructions available for the Foreman community.
+This week, community member [@maximilian](https://community.theforeman.org/u/maximilian/summary) announced that [ATIX](https://atix.de) has made consumable repositories with a packaged subscription manager for Debian 10 and Ubuntu 20.04 along with general usage instructions available for the Foreman community.
 For more information, see [Maximilian's announcement](https://community.theforeman.org/t/subscription-manager-for-debian-ubuntu-on-apt-atix-de/20667?u=mcorr).
+You can find documentation and next steps at [https://apt.atix.de/](https://apt.atix.de/).

 ## OpenSCAP Tutorial for Debian Users